Jackie Lynnley shares emotional times in her life in hopes of touching someone with like thoughts or feelings, feelings from the heart.

 This is about that and a poem at the end I hope you will enjoy!

-Maybe this displeases some daughters but to me I do not mind at all.
-I am still often shocked that it seemed to happen before I realized it.
+Maybe this displeases some daughters, but to me, I do not mind at all.
+I am still often shocked though that it seemed to have happened before I realized it.
 But I find it a pleasant surprise and I will sometimes stop and inspect the changes, wondering just how far they will go.
+Will I one day see the aged lady my mother became before she passed?

 Do Men Marry Their Mothers?